PCSAs

 Map

 In the map below, the base layer consists of the PCSAs.
 PCSAs in shades of blue are urban and PCSAs in shades of orange are rural.
 The Birmingham PCSA in dark blue, is Alabama's only large central metro PCSA.
 The PCSAs in blue are large fringe metro PCSAs; the PCSAs in the lighter blue are medium metro PCSAs; the PCSAs in the lightest blue are small metro PCSAs.
 The PCSAs in light orange are micropolitan PCSAs; and the PCSAs in the darker orange are noncore PCSAs.
-Hospitals of various types can be added as point layers using the layer control.
+The hospitals are shown as a point layer: the red dots are acute care hospitals, yellow dots are critical access hospitals, and the purple dots are rural emergency hosptials.
+Click on an object to see summary information for that object.

 Tables